 Pro Bono Volunteer for the U.S. District Court for Colorado’ Federal Limited Appearance Program (FLAP).
 Founding Board Member of Innovation Corridor Foundation (Jan.
 2019), a partnership between NREL, UCAR, the World Trade Center, the City and County of Denver, and public and private entities, formed to foster and facilitate technology and industry in the greentech, renewable energy, and supercomputing/AI spaces.

-Kieran Lasater is Senior Counsel at Sparkman + Foote LLP, where his practice focuses on Commercial Litigation, Intellectual Property Disputes, Cannabis Law, as well as Auto and Powersports Dealer Representation.
+Kieran Lasater is a Partner at Sparkman + Foote LLP, where his practice focuses on Commercial Litigation, Intellectual Property Disputes, Cannabis Law, as well as Auto and Powersports Dealer Representation.

 Kieran takes pride in representing his clients, which range from individuals to small and large companies, through counseling and in various disputes, including breach of contract, trademark disputes, trade secret claims, non-compete and non-disclosure issues, real estate disputes, before the Motor Vehicle Dealer Board, and in general business disputes.
 When engaged prior to litigation, Kieran counsels his clients in risk mitigation and avoidance, as well as dispute resolution, in an attempt to minimize exposure and expense.

 If litigation is required, Kieran aggressively represents his clients in vindicating or defending their rights and interests in Colorado state trial and appellate courts, before the United States District Court for the District of Colorado and the Tenth Circuit Court of Appeals, as well as the United States Patent and Trademark Office’s Trademark Trial and Appeals Board (TTAB).
 Kieran’s litigation experience includes breach of contract claims, trade secret claims, trademark disputes, real estate disputes, employment matters including non-compete and confidentiality disputes, libel, Colorado Consumer Protection Act claims, and many others.

 Kieran has published numerous articles related to cannabis law, as well as auto dealer law, and has presented continuing legal education programs in Colorado, Wyoming, and Pennsylvania.